 Symptoms of myotonic dystrophy begin during adolescence or young adulthood and can range from mild to severe.
 People with the most severe form of the disorder have extreme muscle weakness and many other symptoms, including cataracts Cataract A cataract is a clouding (opacity) of the lens of the eye that causes a progressive, painless loss of vision.
 Vision may be blurred, contrast may be lost, and halos may be visible around lights... read more , small testes (in men), premature balding in the front (in men), irregular heartbeats, diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more , and intellectual disability Intellectual Disability Intellectual disability is significantly below average intellectual functioning present from birth or early infancy, causing limitations in the ability to conduct normal activities of daily... read more .
+Symptoms of diabetes may... read more , and intellectual disability Intellectual Disability Intellectual disability is significantly below average intellectual functioning present from birth or early infancy, causing limitations in the ability to conduct normal activities of daily... read more .
 They usually die by about age 54.

 Congenital myotonic dystrophy